MStefan99/ardUI/README.md

 - ardUI is a **plug-and-play** Arduino framework with no setup required
 - ardUI is **platform-independent** and works with any displays through a simple API
 - ardUI includes a **robust set of widgets** out of the box and allows you to create your own ones
-- ardUI **runs in the background** so you can focus on building things that matter
+- ardUI **runs in the background**, so you can focus on building things that matter

 Additionally, ardUI is:
 - **Modular**, loading only what's needed